IIIF/api/source/api/presentation/2.0/index.md

 ### C. Versioning

-Starting with version 2.0, this specification follows [Semantic Versioning][XXX] with version numbers of the form "MAJOR.MINOR.PATCH" where:
+Starting with version 2.0, this specification follows [Semantic Versioning][semver] with version numbers of the form "MAJOR.MINOR.PATCH" where:

   * MAJOR version increment indicates incompatible API changes.
   * MINOR version increment indicates addition of functionality in a backwards-compatible manner.